devopstrainers1/Jenkins-Docker/README.md

 ### 4. Push to Docker Hub

    - In this stage, the built Docker image is pushed to Docker Hub.
 Docker Hub credentials are stored in a Jenkins credential named 'Docker'.
+   - After successfully pushing the image, the pipeline logs out from Docker Hub.

 ### 5. Post-build Cleanup